jonom/silverstripe-focuspoint/README.md

 A small catch is that you can't include regular (non FocusPoint) cropping methods in the chain, as these won't re-calculate the focus point after cropping.
 For example `$Image.Fill(200,200).FocusCropWidth(100)` won't work properly...
 Not that you'd ever want to do that!

-### Responsive cropping

-You can use this module in combination with [jQuery FocusPoint ](https://github.com/jonom/jquery-focuspoint)to accomplish 'responsive cropping' on your website.
+### Front-end art direction

+When images are cropped/framed on the front-end of a website, you can pass through FocusPoint data to ensure the important part of your image is preserved.

+#### jQuery FocusPoint
+[jQuery FocusPoint ](https://github.com/jonom/jquery-focuspoint) allows you to fill a flexible container with your image, while always retaining the most important part.
 Check out a [demo here](http://jonom.github.io/jquery-focuspoint/demos/grid/lizard.html).
-To set this up do something like this in your templates:
+Example integration:

 ```html
 <% with $SomeImage %>